 Mesa Middle School gained distinction as a California Distinguished School in 1999 and as a California Demonstration School in Physical Education in 1997.
 Over the past five years we have focused on a continuous cycle of school improvement.
 We have analyzed our student data and developed instructional calendars and targets based on this data.
 We have strengthened our instructional practices, focused on reaching all students, especially El learners and economically disadvantaged students.
 Over the past five years, we have made great strides in the implementation and use of technology to enhance teaching and learning.
 We have regularly assessed and monitored student progress.
 We have implemented a comprehensive and wide ranging array of intervention strategies and support programs for struggling learners.
 In 2006 we scored an API of 780, a gain of 24 points!
 We also met our AYP goals, both school-wide and all subgroups, including English Language Learners.
 We made significant progress in closing the achievement gap in math, and made strong gains in language.
 All students "did their best" on the STAR and demonstrated their commitment to academic excellence.

-Mesa currently houses 531 students in grades 7 through 8 in 28 classrooms, not including our Physical Education facilities.
-Our student population is comprised of: 2% African-American, 1% American Indian, 1% Asian, 44% Hispanic or Latino, 1% Pacific Islander, and 50% white.
-Mesa's Economically Disadvantaged students (49%) and English Language Learners (19%) comprise significant sub groups of our student population.
-Students with disabilities (15%), Migrant students (8%) and GATE students (10%) are other special populations.
-Sixty underrepresented and capable students are supported and served through the AVID Program, and many high-risk youth are served through school counseling programs and community-based programs like Lifebound Leadership, Mental Health/Drug and Alcohol Services, and Healthy Start.
+Mesa currently houses 545 students in grades 7 through 8 in 28 classrooms, not including our Physical Education facilities.
+Our student population is comprised of: 2% African-American, 1% American Indian, 1% Asian, 58% Hispanic or Latino, 1% Pacific Islander, and 35% white.
+Mesa's Economically Disadvantaged students (66%) and English Language Learners, which include RFEP and EL (43%), students designated at "in transition", or homeless (8%), and students living with foster families (2%) comprise significant sub groups of our student population.
+Students with disabilities (15%), are other special populations.

 We welcome and encourage parent involvement at Mesa Middle School.
 Parents serve on parent advisory committees, volunteer in classrooms and as special tutors or instructors, join us for special presentations or recognition events, judge events or student work, chaperone activities and coordinate special events.
 We currently have parents on our School Site Council, our English Learner Advisory Council (ELAC), one staff member serving on the District Advisory Council, and in our Parent Teacher Student Association (PTSA).
 For parents looking for connection to community resources, we have a Family Advocate on campus every week.